Find Trade Colleges

 • Waste Handling Technician

-In the United States, there were 46,200 jobs for Hazardous Materials Removal Worker in 2016.
+In 2016, there was an estimated number of 46,200 jobs in the United States for Hazardous Materials Removal Worker.
 New jobs are being produced at a rate of 17.1% which is above the national average.
 The Bureau of Labor Statistics predicts 7,900 new jobs for Hazardous Materials Removal Worker by 2026.
 There will be an estimated 6,700 positions for Hazardous Materials Removal Worker per year.

 undefined